ZGF Scholarship in partnership with The Oregon Community Foundation

 HOW TO APPLY

-Current students enrolled in an architecture (NAAB), interior design (CIDA), urban planning and design (PAB), or landscape architecture (LAAB) program in the United States who will begin their final year in an accredited program in the fall of 2019.
-Valid graduation dates from your current program can include both winter (December) of 2019 or spring (April / May) of 2020.
+Current students enrolled in an accredited architecture (NAAB), interior design (CIDA), urban planning and design (PAB), or landscape architecture (LAAB) program in the United States who will begin their final year in an accredited program in the fall of 2021.
+Valid graduation dates from your current program can include both winter (December) of 2021 or spring (April / May) of 2022.

 Complete the application and upload the following materials to our scholarship portal.